resonatecoop/user-api-template/README.md

 - implements full RBAC using native Golang Interceptors (arguably better than using Twirp Handlers)
 - RBAC is based on User role and interface access config in the config file
 - built with Go modules for dependency management
+- adds a CLI for database management and for running the server
+- replaces `go-pg` with `bun`
+- merges in the models from `resonatecoop\id`

 It is WIP, do NOT use this in Production yet!